adventize/sdk-unity/README.md

 ### iOS troubleshooting

 As some versions of Unity have troubles with generating proper Xcode project - you should fix them manualy in some cases.
-The thing is Unity doesn't turning on Objective-C Exceptions.
-To fix it go to:
+The thing is Unity doesn't turn on Objective-C Exceptions.
+To turn in on go to:

     Project Navigator > Unity-iPhone (target) -> build settings -> Enable Objective-C Exceptions

 Adventize Unity SDK also uses some specific Frameworks, which are not included in Unity Xcode default generated project.
 So, after opening generated Xcode project you should add some Frameworks to it:

-    Unity-iPhone -> Unity-iPhone (target) -> Build Phases -> Link Binary With Libraries

-Add `AdSupport`, `libz.dylib`, `CoreData`.
+    Unity-iPhone -> Unity-iPhone (target) -> Build Phases -> Link Binary With Libraries Add `AdSupport`, `libz.dylib`, `CoreData`.

-### Android troubleshooting
+###Android troubleshooting

 Add these permissions to AndroidManifest.xml file if you don't have it already: